unclebob/ubc-website/resources/public/categories/001_Classes/040_Test Driven Development.md

 <br>
 **Audience:** Programmers of any experience.

-In this course Uncle Bob teaches the basics of the discipline of **TDD** (Test Driven Development), an essential discipline for any software craftsman.
+In this course Uncle Bob teaches the fundamental skills of **TDD** (Test Driven Development), and Refactoring; essential disciplines for any software craftsman.

 [More Info...](files/tdd.md)